erjank/teaching/motivation.md

 stereotype threat is the underlying mechanism.
-Part of the problem is that [the term has been used in many ways][stereotype-threat-ambiguity]; another is [questions about the replicability of key studies][stereotype-thread-replicability].
+Part of the problem is that [the term has been used in many ways][stereotype-threat-ambiguity]; another is [questions about the replicability of key studies][stereotype-threat-replicability].
 What *is* clear is that we need to avoid thinking in terms of a deficit model (i.e., we need to change the members of under-represented groups because they have some deficit, such as lack of prior experience) and